trigaten/Learn_Prompting/docs/applied_prompting/short_response.md

 A simple prompt for GPT3 could be prepending "Respond to the following:"

 <pre>
-    <span style={{backgroundColor: "#FFF2CC"}}>Respond to the following:</span>
+    <span style={{backgroundColor: "#FFF2CC"}}>Respond to the following:</span><br/>
-    <p>What are the most pressing environmental issues facing our planet today, <br/>and what steps can individuals take to help address these issues?</p>
+    What are the most pressing environmental issues facing our planet today, <br/>and what steps can individuals take to help address these issues?
 </pre>

 Results generated with this prompt aren't that consistent and a few are only a sentence or two.
 Not what we want.
 Usually want 180-500 word responses and multiple paragraphs for a discussion question.
 A good prompt should give **specific instructions about format and content**.
 You want to remove ambiguity in your language to improve consistency and quality.
 Here is a better prompt.

 <pre>
-    <span style={{backgroundColor: "#FFF2CC"}}>Write a highly detailed essay with introduction, body, and conclusion paragraphs responding to the following:</span>
+    <span style={{backgroundColor: "#FFF2CC"}}>Write a highly detailed essay with introduction, body, and conclusion paragraphs responding to the following:</span><br/>
-    <p>What are the most pressing environmental issues facing our planet today,
+    What are the most pressing environmental issues facing our planet today,
-    <br/>and what steps can individuals take to help address these issues?</p>
+    <br/>and what steps can individuals take to help address these issues?
 </pre>

 <iframe src="https://player.vimeo.com/video/778327269?h=77d739ae72&amp;badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" width="600" height="400" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen title="example"></iframe>